Skip to content

 Why HLM

 Transformers need a different architecture for every problem.
 Vision transformers, audio transformers, multimodal transformers — each one bolts on modality-specific encoders, tokenizers, and projection layers.
-The result is an engineering patchwork where text, images, and audio never share the same representational substrate.
+The result is an engineering patchwork where text, images, and audio rarely expose the same editable substrate.

 This isn't a convenience — it's a fundamental difference in how the model builds representations.